© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Inscribed Stone in Church is a scheduled monument protected by Cadw under reference BR109.
 View the official record →

-Inscribed Stone in Church is a Early Medieval inscribed stone located in Breconshire, Wales, designated as a scheduled ancient monument under the reference Cadw SAM BR109.
+Inscribed Stone in Church is an Early Medieval inscribed stone located in Breconshire, Wales, designated as a Scheduled Ancient Monument under the reference BR109.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR109.

 Inscribed Stone in Church dates from the early medieval period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Inscribed Stone in Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR109.